Management of Second Stage of Labor | Article | GLOWM

 Study Assessment Option

-By completing 4 multiple-choice questions (randomly selected) after studying this chapter readers can qualify for Continuing Professional Development awards from FIGO plus a Study Completion Certificate from GLOWM
+By answering four multiple-choice questions (randomly selected) after studying this chapter, readers can qualify for Continuing Professional Development points plus a Study Completion Certificate from GLOWM.

 INTRODUCTION

-The second stage of labor refers to the period that elapses between the onset of full dilatation of the cervix, and delivery of the fetus.
-It is further divided into a “passive” phase which involves a progressive descent and rotation of the presenting part, and an ”active” phase of maternal expulsive efforts.
+The second stage of labor refers to the period that elapses between the onset of full dilatation of the cervix and delivery of the fetus.
+It is further divided into a 'passive' phase which involves progressive descent and rotation of the presenting part, and an 'active' phase of maternal expulsive efforts.

-This chapter addresses the anatomy of the female pelvis, mechanism of labor, fetal monitoring specific to the second stage of labor, the conduct of operative vaginal births and measures to avoid complications.
+This chapter addresses the anatomy of the female pelvis, mechanism of labor, fetal monitoring specific to the second stage of labor, the conduct of operative vaginal birth and measures to avoid complications.

-The maternal birth passage consists of a bony pelvis comprising of the ilium, the ischium and the pubis, articulating with the sacrum and the coccyx posteriorly, as well as the soft tissues.
-The latter is composed of ligaments, muscles of the pelvic floor and of the pelvic sidewall, and the muscles of the perineum covered by the skin and subcutaneous tissue.
+The maternal birth passage consists of a bony pelvis comprising the ilium, ischium and pubis, articulating with the sacrum and coccyx posteriorly, as well as soft tissues.
+The latter are composed of ligaments, muscles of the pelvic floor and of the pelvic sidewall, and muscles of the perineum covered by skin and subcutaneous tissue.
 It is important to appreciate that the pelvis is richly supplied by a network of blood vessels with significant anastomoses, as well as nerve fibers and nerve plexuses.

-Unlike other “four-legged” mammals, the human pelvis has undergone significant evolutionary changes in view of the erect posture.
-The female bony birth canal is no longer cylindrical, but, has a narrower anteroposterior diameter at the level of the pelvic inlet due to the projection of the sacral promontory to aid weight-bearing.
+Unlike four-legged mammals, the human pelvis has undergone significant evolutionary changes relating to an erect posture.
+The female bony birth canal is no longer cylindrical, but has a narrower anteroposterior diameter at the level of the pelvic inlet due to the projection of the sacral promontory, to aid weight-bearing.
 In contrast, due to the projection of the large ischial tuberosities, as a result of the need to provide attachments to the powerful muscles of thigh which were essential for running and hunting, the pelvic outlet has developed a smaller transverse diameter (Figure 1).

 1

-The evolutionary changes in the diameters of the human pelvis necessitated by the assumption of the erect posture by our human ancestors, have had a direct impact on the fetus during second stage of labor.
-After having entered the maternal bony pelvis in either an oblique or transverse diameter, in view of the narrow anteroposterior diameter at the pelvic inlet as a result of the projecting sacral promontory, the human fetus has to undergo an “internal rotation” in the larger “mid cavity” of the maternal pelvis.
-This is to ensure that the fetal skull position changes from the transverse or oblique diameter to an anteroposterior diameter, to overcome the restricted space due to the large, laterally placed, ischial tuberosities at the pelvic outlet (Figure 1).
-In addition, the fetus also needs to traverse the “J” shaped maternal birth passage, called the “curve of Carus”.
+The evolutionary changes in the diameters of the human pelvis have had a direct impact on the fetus during the second stage of labor.
+After having entered the maternal bony pelvis in either an oblique or transverse diameter, in view of the narrow anteroposterior diameter at the pelvic inlet, the human fetus has to undergo an internal rotation in the larger mid cavity of the maternal pelvis.
+This is to ensure that the fetal skull position changes from the transverse or oblique diameter to an anteroposterior diameter, to overcome the restricted space due to the large, laterally placed ischial tuberosities at the pelvic outlet (Figure 1).
+In addition, the fetus needs to traverse the J-shaped maternal birth passage, called the 'curve of Carus'.

-The “mechanisms of labor” adopted by the human fetus during second stage of labor (Table 1) is determined by the effectiveness of the uterine contractions (“Power”), the size, position and presentation of the fetus (“Passenger”), and the resistance offered by the bony and soft tissue parts of the maternal birth passage (“Passage”).
+The mechanisms adopted by the human fetus during second stage of labor (Table 1) are determined by the effectiveness of the uterine contractions (power), the size, position and presentation of the fetus (passenger) and the resistance offered by the bony and soft tissue parts of the maternal birth passage (passage).

-The aim of optimizing the management of second stage of labor is to understand and correct the relationship between the Power, Passenger and Passage, so that maternal and perinatal morbidity and mortality can be avoided.
-It is important to appreciate that an emergency cesarean section during second stage of labor is associated with a significantly increased maternal and perinatal morbidity and mortality.
-Therefore, every attempt should be made to achieve a vaginal birth, whenever possible, provided it is safe to do so, after performing a thorough maternal and fetal assessment, and considering the overall clinical picture.
-Women should be appropriately supported throughout the second stage of labor, and should be provided sufficient, evidence-based information to make informed decisions about their care.
+The aim of optimizing the management of the second stage of labor is to understand and correct the relationship between the power, passenger and passage, so that maternal and perinatal morbidity and mortality can be avoided.
+It is important to appreciate that an emergency cesarean section during the second stage of labor is associated with significantly increased maternal and perinatal morbidity and mortality.
+Therefore, every attempt should be made to achieve a vaginal birth, provided it is safe to do so, after performing a thorough maternal and fetal assessment, and considering the overall clinical picture.
+Women should be appropriately supported throughout the second stage of labor, and should be provided with sufficient, evidence-based information to make informed decisions about their care.

 1